Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Methods and Experiments

-\textbf{Environments and RL Setting-} We assess the the algorithms on OpenAI Gym environments \cite{brockman2016openai} powered by MuJoCo physics engine \cite{todorov2012mujoco}, which are standard tasks adopted by many recent reinforcement learning studies \cite{lillicrap2015continuous, haarnoja2018soft, fujimoto2018addressing, henderson2018deep, franccois2018introduction}.
+\textbf{Environments and RL Setting-} We assess the algorithm on OpenAI Gym environments \cite{brockman2016openai} powered by MuJoCo physics engine \cite{todorov2012mujoco}, which are standard tasks adopted by many recent RL studies \cite{lillicrap2015continuous, haarnoja2018soft, fujimoto2018addressing, henderson2018deep, franccois2018introduction}.
 Gym provides a variety of simulated locomotion tasks with different action and state space dimensionalities.
-Here, we train the deep RL agent on twp high-dimensional continuous control tasks: \textit{Hopper-v2} ($\actions\subset\mathbb{R}^3$ and $\states\subset\mathbb{R}^{11}$) \textit{Half Cheetah-v2} ($\actions\subset\mathbb{R}^6$ and $\states\subset\mathbb{R}^{17}$).
-Starting from virtually zero knowledge of how each task works, the deep RL agent's goal is to teach the robot in Hopper-v2 how to hop and the cheetah in HalfCheetah-v2 how to run.
+Here, we train the deep RL agent on three high-dimensional continuous control tasks: \textit{Hopper-v2} ($\actions\subset\mathbb{R}^3$ and $\states\subset\mathbb{R}^{11}$), \textit{Half Cheetah-v2} ($\actions\subset\mathbb{R}^6$ and $\states\subset\mathbb{R}^{17}$), and \textit{Ant-v2} ($\actions\subset\mathbb{R}^8$ and $\states\subset\mathbb{R}^{111}$).
+Starting from virtually zero knowledge of how each task works, the deep RL model's goal is to teach the Hopper how to hop, the HalfCheetah how to run, and the Ant how to walk as fast as possible.
 We use the Deep Deterministic Policy Gradient (DDPG) algorithm \cite{lillicrap2015continuous} as the data oracle $\mathcal{O}_{\mbox{ data}}$ and Batch-Constrained Deep Q-Learning (BCQ) \cite{fujimoto2019off} as the batch off-policy deep RL method used in the trainer oracle $\mathcal{O}_{\mbox{ train}}$.
-In interaction with the MuJoCo environments, the data oracle $\mathcal{O}_{\mbox{ data}}$ produces training trajectories for the trainer oracle $\mathcal{O}_{\mbox{ train}}$, on which the deep RL agent is trained.
-The adversary uses the data and train oracles to train a shadow deep RL model and subsequently passes the training and model output trajectories to the data formatter.
-The next paragraph provides details regarding how the data formatter prepares the pairs for training the attack classifier.